knewyousir/webFEF-session6/readme.md

 ## Homework

-Build a modal window of your own using [this article](https://css-tricks.com/receding-background-modal-boxes/) as a guide.
+Examine the modal window in [this article](https://css-tricks.com/receding-background-modal-boxes/).
 Here is the [finished sample](http://lab.hakim.se/avgrund/).
+Try to incorporate the following css properties into the modal we worked on in class.

 ```css
 box-shadow: 0px 0px 20px rgba( 0, 0, 0, 0.6 );